The eleven dimensional supergravity equations on edge manifolds: Fredholm property of the linearized operator

 The Sobolev spaces of sections of $K$ decompose according to the irreducible representations of $\SO(5),$ all finite dimensional and forming a discrete set.
 In particular these may be labelled by the eigenvalues, $\lambda,$ of the Casimir operator for $\SO(5)$ with a finite dimensional span when $\lambda$ is bounded above.
-The $\SO(7,1)$ action on $\bbH^7$ commutes with the $\SO(5)$ action on $K$ and acts transitively on $\bbH^7$, so the multiplicity of the $\SO(5)$ representation does not vary over $\bbH^7.$ The individual representations of $\SO(5)$ in the decomposition of $K$ therefore form bundles over $\bbH^7.$ Therefore we have \begin{lemma} The group $\SO(5)$ acts on $x^{\delta}H_{e,b}^{s,k}(M;K)$ transitively, and the bundle decomposes to subbundles on $\HH^7$. \end{lemma} \begin{proof} By the transitivity of $SO(7,1)$ and $SO(5)$ actions discussed above. \end{proof}
+The $\SO(7,1)$ action on $\bbH^7$ commutes with the $\SO(5)$ action on $K$ and acts transitively on $\bbH^7$, so the multiplicity of the $\SO(5)$ representation does not vary over $\bbH^7.$ The individual representations of $\SO(5)$ in the decomposition of $K$ therefore form bundles over $\bbH^7.$ Therefore we have \begin{lemma} The group $\SO(5)$ acts on $x^{\delta}H_{e,b}^{s,k}(M;K)$ transitively, and those Sobolev spaces decomposes to Sobolev spaces of sections of subbundles on $\HH^7$. \end{lemma} \begin{proof} This follows from the transitivity of the $SO(7,1)$ and $SO(5)$ actions discussed above. \end{proof}